Rotationally-continuous operators on the Fock space: Abstract

 \section{Abstract}

-We study operators on the Fock space on which by adjoining the rotation operators implements a continuous action of the circle group.
+We study operators on the Fock space for which conjugation by the rotation operators induces a continuous action of the circle group.
 We prove that this class of operators can be identified with the space of band-dominated operators on $\ell^2(\mathbb N_0)$ by mapping the operators to their matrix representations with respect to the standard orthonormal basis.
-Further, we prove that the intersection of this class with the Toeplitz algebra of the Fock space agrees, in the same manner, with the band-dominated operators on $\ell^2(\mathbb N_0)$ such that the off-diagonals of the matrix are sequences which are uniformly continuous with respect to the square-root metric.
+Further, we prove that the intersection of this class with the Toeplitz algebra of the Fock space agrees, in the same manner, with the band-dominated operators on $\ell^2(\mathbb N_0)$ such that all the diagonals of the matrix are sequences which are uniformly continuous with respect to the square-root metric.